-- (1) In the event that the shares to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The prospectus supplement corresponding to each offering will disclose the applicable estimated amount of offering expenses of the offering and the offering expenses borne by us as a percentage of the offering price. - (3) The expenses of the dividend reinvestment plan are included in "other expenses." - (4) Reflects our gross base management fee as a percentage of net assets.
+- (1) In the event that the shares to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The prospectus supplement corresponding to each offering will disclose the applicable estimated amount of offering expenses of the offering and the offering expenses borne by us as a percentage of the offering price. - (3) If a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a transaction fee of \$15.00 plus a \$.10 per share brokerage commission from the proceeds.
+The expenses of the dividend reinvestment plan are included in "other expenses."
+The plan administrator's fees will be paid by us.
+There will be no brokerage charges or other charges to stockholders who participate in the plan.
+For additional information, see "Dividend Reinvestment Plan." - (4) Reflects our gross base management fee as a percentage of net assets.
 Our base management fee under the Investment Advisory Agreement is calculated at an annual rate of 1.75% of our gross assets, which is our total assets as reflected on our balance sheet and includes any borrowings for investment purposes.
-The gross base management fee reflected in the table above is based on the fiscal year ended December 31, 2016.
-See "Investment Advisory Agreement." - (5) Assumes that annual incentive fees earned by Capitala Investment Advisors remain consistent with the incentive fees earned by Capitala Investment Advisors during the fiscal year ended December 31, 2016 and includes accrued capital gains incentive fee.
-As of December 31, 2016, Capitala Investment Advisors has accrued no capital gains incentive fee.
-As we cannot predict whether we will meet the thresholds for incentive fees under the Investment Advisory Agreement, the incentive fees paid in subsequent periods, if any, may be substantially different than the fees incurred during the fiscal year ended December 31, 2016. - On January 4, 2016, Capitala Investment Advisors voluntarily agreed to waive all or such portion of the quarterly incentive fees earned by Capitala Investment Advisors that would otherwise cause the Company's quarterly net investment income to be less than the distribution payments declared by the Company's Board of Directors.
+The gross base management fee reflected in the table above is based on the fiscal year ended December 31, 2018.
+See "Investment Advisory Agreement." - (5) Assumes that annual incentive fees earned by Capitala Investment Advisors remain consistent with the incentive fees earned by Capitala Investment Advisors during the fiscal year ended December 31, 2018 and includes accrued capital gains incentive fee.
+As of December 31, 2018, Capitala Investment Advisors has accrued no capital gains incentive fee.
+As we cannot predict whether we will meet the thresholds for incentive fees under the Investment Advisory Agreement, the incentive fees paid in subsequent periods, if any, may be substantially different than the fees incurred during the fiscal year ended December 31, 2018. - On January 4, 2016, Capitala Investment Advisors voluntarily agreed to waive all or such portion of the quarterly incentive fees earned by Capitala Investment Advisors that would otherwise cause the Company's quarterly net investment income to be less than the distribution payments declared by the Company's Board of Directors.
 Quarterly incentive fees are earned by Capitala Investment Advisors pursuant to the Investment Advisory Agreement.
 Incentive fees subject to the waiver cannot exceed the amount of incentive fees earned during the period, as calculated on a quarterly basis.
+Capitala Investment

-Capitala Investment Advisors will not be entitled to recoup any amount of incentive fees that it waives.
+Advisors will not be entitled to recoup any amount of incentive fees that it waives.
 This waiver was effective in the fourth quarter of 2015 and will continue unless otherwise publicly disclosed by the Company.
 However, because this is a voluntary waiver that is not guaranteed to last indefinitely, the incentive fee reflected in the above table is presented on a gross basis and does not take into account the voluntary fee waiver.
 For more detailed information about the incentive fee calculations, see the "Investment Advisory Agreement" section of this prospectus.